Archive site: Google Groups

 On 12 February 2001, Google acquired the usenet discussion group archives from Deja.com and turned it into their Google Groups service.
 They allow users to search old discussions with Google's search technology, while still allowing users to post to the mailing lists.

 Internet Archive

 The Internet Archive is building a compendium of websites and digital media.
 Starting in 1996, the Archive has been employing a web crawler to build up their database.
 It is one of the best known archive sites.

 NBCUniversal Archives

 NBCUniversal Archives offer access to exclusive content from NBCUniversal and its subsidiaries.
 Their NBCUniversal Archives website provides easy viewing of past and recent news clips, and it is a prime example of a news archive.

-Nextpoint

-Nextpoint offers an automated cloud-based, SaaS for marketing, compliance, and litigation related needs including electronic discovery.

 PANDORA Archive

 PANDORA (Pandora Archive), founded in 1996 by the National Library of Australia, stands for Preserving and Accessing Networked Documentary Resources of Australia, which encapsulates their mission.
 They provide a long-term catalog of select online publications and web sites authored by Australians or that are of an Australian topic.
 They employ their PANDAS (PANDORA Digital Archiving System) when building their catalog.